Discovering the Human Nervous System: Your Body’s Superhighway

 Kidneys and Osmoregulation: The Balancing Act

-Osmoregulation is all about maintaining the right balance of water and salts in your body.
-Too much or too little, and things can go awry.
-That’s where the kidneys come in.
-These bean-shaped organs filter your blood, removing excess water and waste products to produce urine.
+Osmoregulation, essentially, is all about maintaining the right balance of water and salts in your body.
+However, too much or too little, and things can go awry.
+This is precisely where the kidneys come in.
+Specifically, these bean-shaped organs filter your blood, removing excess water and waste products to produce urine.

 Kidneys and Excretion: The Cleanup Crew